Historic Quaker Houses of Philadelphia

 John Bartram began constructing this stone house soon after purchasing the land in 1728.
 He worked on it in phases over the next 40 years.
 Bartram drew inspiration from classical Italian villas.
 He incorporated architectural details such as carved Ionic columns and Baroque-style window surrounds.

-The house was built using local Wissahickon schist, a type of bedrock that Bartram and his family hand-quarried themselves.
+The house was built of local Wissahickon Schist, a type of bedrock that Bartram and his family hand-quarried themselves.

 An 1880 Article about John Bartram